-You can also ask a local friend if you happen to know someone either living there or that speaks the language.
-This is a great way to learn and to practice.
-And, you can ask someone for help.
+You can also ask a local friend if you know someone living there or who speaks the language.
+This is a great way to learn and practice.
+And you can ask someone for help.

 12. Offer to Practice

-For people that are native English speakers, or even are fluent in English, you offer a great opportunity to help others practice.
-English is viewed by many countries as the universal language, so it’s desirable to learn it.
+For people who are native English speakers or even are fluent in English, you offer a great opportunity to help others practice.
+Many countries view English as the universal language, so it’s desirable to learn it.